Sports and Exercise Physicians

 • Life Member of Cronulla Water Polo.

-• Muscular skeletal injuries to shoulder, groin, lower limb.
+• Musculo-skeletal injuries to shoulder, groin, shoulder and lower limb.

 • Women in sport.